 One of the most common ways that companies reward employees is by using a nomination program.
 With only limited time and budget to run a program, nominations are a popular way to recognize and reward team members.

 Nomination programs are an excellent first step, but they have a lot of issues that you might not be aware of at first glance.
+Are employee of the month awards really a good idea?
 Let's take a more in-depth look at nomination programs and why they likely aren't the best way to motivate and incentivize employees.

 What is a nomination program?